Shortness of breath, or breathlessness, occurs when a person has difficulty taking in enough air to breathe. It can range from mild to severe.

 - Inhale through the nose for a couple of seconds.

 - Gently exhale through the pursed lips for a count of four.

 - Repeat this breathing pattern a few times.

 People can try this exercise whenever they feel short of breath, and they can repeat it throughout the day until they feel better.

 It is important to note that the quality and strength of the research into pursed lip breathing is very limited.
-Research into its effectiveness is ongoing.

 3. Finding a comfortable and supported position